DynamoDS/librarie.js/docs/v0.0.1/layout-specs.md

 <TODO:ADDIMAGE>

 ### Adding nested elements
 Adding on to the previous example, a nested element with text `Watch` is added under `Display` element.
-Just like the parent element, nested elements contain keys like `text`, `iconName`, etc.
+Just like the parent element, nested elements contain keys like `text`, `iconName`, etc. Note that however, the nested element does not have to contain `childElements` if it does not need to:

 ```json
 {